Niralisj/Niralisj/README.md

 I'm focused on full-stack development and cloud technologies, currently building projects and exploring open source.

 I'm fascinated by products that operate at scale, where small engineering decisions can impact many users.

-Outside of work I'm interested in following the developments of science.
-I write blogs sometimes as well.
+Outside of work, I enjoy following developments in science and occasionally writing blogs.